Table of Contents

 Saffron is one of the spices used in Indian and Persian cuisine.
-Saffron is widely used in spicy and sweet foods including biryani, curry, paella, risotto, firni, in the Indian subcontinent, Iran, Turkey, Italian, Spanish and many more.
+Saffron is widely used in spicy and sweet foods including biryani, curry, paella, risotto, firni, in the Indian subcontinent, Iran, Turkey, Italian, Spanish, and many more.
 In addition to the taste and bright color of saffron as a spice, it has been very popular since ancient times as a diet and beauty ingredient.

-The History of Saffron
+The History Of Saffron

 Saffron has historically been used as a perfume in the courts, theaters, and public baths of the Greek and Roman empires.
 Other than that saffron was also used for cosmetics and a diet for various ailments.
 Similarly, saffron was also popularly used as a dye in ancient India.
 Even royal costumes used distilled fabric dyes from saffron stigma.

 On the other hand, India, which is in second place, produced 22 tons of saffron in 2019.
 In 2019, saffron was exported worldwide for more than Tk 1617 crore.
-Of which, Iran accounted for 43% of the global saffron market by exporting saffron worth around Tk 700 crore.
+Which, Iran accounted for 43% of the global saffron market by exporting saffron worth around Tk 700 crore.
 On the other hand, Spain’s market share was 25 percent with the export of saffron worth more than Tk 400 crore.

 Why Is Saffron So Expensive Expensive?